 Are you looking for a top-quality, but affordable pair of workout shoes?
 Then the New Balance 20v7 should be at the top of your list.
-Read our buying guide packed with information to help you decide if they’re right for you, and your next CrossFit workout.
+Read our buying guide packed with information to help you decide if the New Balance Minimus 20V7 is the right shoe for you, and your next CrossFit workout.

 New Balance 20v7 Minimus Cross-Training Shoes for Men Review

 CrossFit allows the major muscle groups of the body to act together in a dynamic motion.
 This makes it a great workout and conditioning program.
 It provides stress on the legs, back, and other major muscles of the body.
 Given the stress of the workouts, it is imperative to have the perfect footwear to eliminate the tendency of injuries and other unfortunate occurrences.

 New Balance Minimus 20v7: Very Light in Weight

 New Balance MX20v7 Minimus Cross-Training Shoe is part of the latest line of CrossFit shoes in the market.
 Unlike the bulky and heavy shoes, the MX20v7 Minimus Cross-Training Shoe by New Balance is strikingly lightweight, weighing only 188 grams, or approximately 6.5 oz.

 Key Features of the Minimus 20V7 Trainer